corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/deploy-corda-cluster.md

 ### PostgreSQL

-The password for PostgreSQL can be specified directly as a Helm override but this is not recommended.
-Instead, create a Kubernetes secret containing the password with a key of password.
-By default, the install expects a database called `cordacluster` but this can be overridden.
+The password for PostgreSQL can be specified directly as a Helm override, but this is not recommended.
+Instead, create a Kubernetes secret containing the password with a key of `password`.
+By default, the install expects a database called `cordacluster`, but this can be overridden.
 You can then define the PostgreSQL configuration as follows:
 ```yaml
 db:
   cluster: